The different types of caterpillars in North America, including those in our backyard, are among the most fascinating organisms we can encounter.

 The milkweed tussock caterpillar is a furry insect that inhabits North American fields and open areas.

 This hairy caterpillar is white, yellow, orange, and black, among other colors.
-It has a sizable tuft of black and white hairs on its back.
+Its back has a sizable tuft of black and white hairs.

-This species is able to persist in the wild because its bright colors and hairy exterior make it appear unappealing and dangerous to predators.
+This species can persist in the wild because its bright colors and hairy exterior make it appear unappealing and dangerous to predators.

 They can grow up to 3.5 centimeters in length and feed on milkweed plants.